 Catfish

 This shouldn’t come as a shock, as most anglers know that low light conditions, including night, are the best times for catfishing.
-But what better time to dive into tnightfishing for catfish, than an oppressive heatwave, that make the night seem cool and welcoming.
+But what better time to dive into night fishing for catfish, than an oppressive heatwave, that make the night seem cool and welcoming.
 Catfish are generally nocturnal hunters and scavengers as they rely on sensitive membranes and whisker-like barbels to sniff out prey and carrion.
 Catfish like deep, dark and slow holes where they can cruise, feeling around for food.
-You are most likely to be ok with shining a headlamp around as catfish will be too dark to notice, but just in case, try using a green light, which will allow you to see, but not sppok the fish.
+You are most likely to be ok with shining a headlamp around as catfish will be too dark to notice, but just in case, try using a green light, which will allow you to see, but not spook the fish.

 Most active in the dead of the night.
 Nocturnal hunter/scavenger.